sbrl/skyliner/README.md

  - javascript

-To add support for a new language, go to `src/langs` and create a new file (or copy an existing one) and create a definition for the new language.
-The filename must exactly match the name of the language you're adding.
+See below for how to add support for a new language.

 ## Specification